harkred/SCHOOL-DATABASE-MANAGEMENT/README.md

 # SCHOOL-DATABASE-MANAGEMENT
-A tkinter based GUI which can be used to store and manage a student's data of a particular school efficiently
+A backend application to store and manage a student's data from a particular school efficiently.
+The application uses Tkinter to create the GUI, MySQL for database management, and multithreading for efficiency.